http://www.arc.miami.edu

 Master of Architecture I - 3 year

-A 3-year program for students with non-architecture degrees (completion of 102 credits is required).
+A 3-year program for students with non-professional undergraduate degrees (completion of 102 credits is required).

 Master of Architecture I AP - 2-year advanced placement

-A 2-year program for students with non-professional degrees in architecture or closely related field (completion of 60 credits is required).
+A 2-year program for students with pre-professional degrees in architecture or closely related field (completion of 60 credits is required).

 Master of Science in Architecture